velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Tell me something, Junior Sergeant."
 Sashuan folds her arms.
 "You said something earlier that just *fascinated me.* 'You think you're above the law.
 Just like every other bird in this city.'
 Can you explain to me what you meant by that?"

 "You don't know how they treated us!"
-Willow balls his fists, anger finally overcoming his fear.
-Sashuan raises her eyebrows.
+Willow balls his fists, anger burning right through his fear of Sashuan, who raises her eyebrows.
 "You didn't have to grow up being taunted and pushed around and *humiliated* every day of your life by a bunch of… uppity little bitches you could'a broke in half with your own bare hands who could still get away with whatever they wanted 'cause all a bird has to do to get you *goddamn burned alive* is to run to the nearest robe and cry rape at the top of her lungs.
 Who'd believe a snowhair's word over theirs, hey?"
 He glares at Bluejay, who flinches. _"Va Mati,_ Green, you have *no goddamn idea* what our lives were like a year ago.
-You're happy to use our muscle, our guns; happy to throw grey and brown skin in front of red guns so's you don't get your precious armor all dinged up, but you won't even let us have a moment's justice for a lifetime of indignity—!"
+You're happy to use our muscle, our guns; happy to throw grey skin in front of red guns so's you don't get your precious armor all dinged up, but you won't even let us have a moment's justice for a lifetime of indignity—!"

 "How old are you, brother?"
 Jasmine asks quietly in Khmaira, startling the soldier into silence.